marcduiker/marcduiker-dev/src/posts/2026/2026-06-28-starting-with-codeberg.md

 ## 4. Creating an Empty Repository

-Click **+ → New Repository** and choose a name (matching your GitHub repo makes sense), a description, and a visibility setting.
+In the Codeberg web UI, click **+ → New Repository** and choose a name (matching your GitHub repo makes sense), a description, and a visibility setting.
 Crucially, **leave it empty** — do not initialize it with a README, license, or `.gitignore`.
 An empty repository avoids conflicts when you push your existing history into it.
 Once created, note the HTTPS clone URL, which looks like `https://codeberg.org/<username>/<repo>.git`.
 For my website it is `https://codeberg.org/marcduiker/marcduiker-dev.git`.

 ## 5. Pushing Your Branches and Tags to Codeberg